DOJ changes tune, says Michael Flynn should serve up to 6 months' prison

 WASHINGTON — The Justice Department, in a reversal of its original position, said Tuesday it no longer supports a lenient sentence for Michael Flynn, President Donald Trump's former national security adviser.

-He should be sentenced for up to six months, in line with federal guidelines, prosecutors said in a new court filing, instead of probation as they originally proposed.
+Flynn should be sentenced for up to six months, in line with federal guidelines, prosecutors said in a new court filing, instead of probation as they had originally proposed.

-Flynn pleaded guilty two years ago, admitting he lied about his conversations with Russia’s ambassador to the U.S. during the Trump transition.
-A year ago, the government said he deserved credit for admitting his misconduct and for cooperating with prosecutors in investigating Flynn’s former business partner.
+Flynn pleaded guilty two years ago to lying about his conversations with Russia’s ambassador to the U.S. during the Trump transition.
+A year ago, the government said Flynn deserved credit for admitting his misconduct and for cooperating with prosecutors in investigating his former business partner.

-But prosecutors now say he stopped admitting that he lied to the FBI.
-And they say he tried to undermine the prosecutor of Bijan Rafiekian, his former partner in a lobbying effort on behalf of the government of Turkey.
-Flynn at first helped the prosecutors bring the Rafiekian case, Tuesday's court filing said, but added, "He ultimately hindered their prosecution of it" by backing away from statements he initially made to a grand jury.
+But prosecutors now say he stopped admitting that he had lied to the FBI.
+And they say he tried to undermine the prosecution of Bijan Rafiekian, his former partner in a lobbying effort on behalf of the government of Turkey.
+Flynn at first helped the prosecutors bring the Rafiekian case, they said in Tuesday's court filing, but added that "he ultimately hindered their prosecution of it" by backing away from statements he initially made to a grand jury.

 Flynn himself asked for a delay in his sentencing at a hearing a year ago, to give him more time to cooperate with the government.
 He no longer deserves any credit for any such cooperation, prosecutors said in their court filing.

-Flynn pleaded guilty in December 2017 to the charge of lying to the FBI, admitting that the falsely described the nature of his conversations with the Russian ambassador and saying that he accepted responsibility for his actions.
+Flynn pleaded guilty in December 2017 to the charge of lying to the FBI, admitting that he had falsely described the nature of his conversations with the Russian ambassador at the time, Sergey Kislyak, and saying that he accepted responsibility for his actions.
 But now, prosecutors say, he no longer deserved credit for that, either.

-"Far from accepting the responsibility of his unlawful actions, he has sought to blame almost every other person an entity involved in this case, including his former counsel," they wrote.
+"Far from accepting the responsibility of his unlawful actions, he has sought to blame almost every other person and entity involved in this case, including his former counsel," they wrote.

 Federal District Court Judge Emmet Sullivan last month rejected their claims of prosecutorial misconduct.